pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 }

 == Fractured Elements <gd:fe>
-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
-  Originally, the game was supposed to have 4 characters but due to time constrains, we weren't able to do it.\
+    Originally, the game was supposed to have 4 characters but due to time constrains, we weren't able to do it.

-  The judge feedback is pretty positive, they mentioned that they were unsure about what caused them to change between the characters.\
+    The judge feedback is pretty positive, they mentioned that they were unsure about what caused them to change between the characters.

     My partner and I had decided that the character changing mechanic was going to be explained during the presentation, but we weren't given the chance to show our presentation.
-]
+  ].trim(),
+)
 #columns(2)[
   #block(height: 1fr, width: 100%)[
     #figure-image(path: "resources/fractured-elements/hero-switching.gif")[Main Mechanic: Continous Change]